British Housewives' League: Post-War bread rationing and nationalisation

 At its peak the League claimed over 100,000 members, and their collective voice was felt in many rallies against post war bread rationing.
-Food rationing had been established early on during World War Two.
-After six long years, this frustration with austerity and state control became a very political issue, particularly among women who longed for some purchasing power and freedom of choice.
+Food rationing had been established early in the Second World War.
+After six long years, this frustration with austerity and state control became a political issue, particularly among women who longed for some purchasing power and freedom of choice.
 Meat, bacon, butter, sugar, eggs, tea, cheese, milk, sweets, clothes, petrol were all still restricted.

 In February 1946, new cuts were made on poultry and eggs.
 During the war, bread had never been rationed, it was however introduced in 1946, for two years.
-Bread rationing caused an outcry, particularly from housewives, as post-war historian Peter Hennessy, writes "the celebrated British Housewives' League was already becoming a thorn in ministerial flesh".
+Bread rationing caused an outcry, particularly from housewives, as post-war historian Peter Hennessy writes "the celebrated British Housewives' League was already becoming a thorn in ministerial flesh".
 By the summer of 1946 over half a million signatures had been collected by the League, under the banner 'Bread: No Ration' petition.
 The Daily Sketch 3 July 1946 reported one of the League's larger provincial protest marches in Cheltenham.